Ivan-1F/MCDReforged-Plugins/home/README.md

 # MCDR-Home

-Set a home and telepot to home at any time
+Set a home and teleport to home at any time

 ## Install